FalakShaer05/googleAiStudio-POC/SSL_SETUP.md

 2. **Email Address**: Update the email in `init-letsencrypt.sh` - Let's Encrypt will send renewal reminders

-3. **Port 5000**: You can now remove the direct port 5000 exposure from docker-compose.yml if you want, as nginx handles all external traffic
+3. **Port 5000**: You can now remove the direct port 5000 exposure from docker compose.yml if you want, as nginx handles all external traffic

 4. **Production Profile**: Always use `--profile production` when starting services to include nginx and certbot